 - They can use these inferences about their traits and feelings to interpret the voices and expressions they will use while reading the characters’ dialogue. (hitting the 2nd grade point of view target)

 - They can also interpret the speaker’s voice/expression by paying close attention to repetitive words, onomatopoeia, and punctuation.

 - Students can consider the characters’ traits, feelings, motives and responses to a situation to help them determine the characters’ point of view or perspective about the situation or topic.

 - They can make text-to-self connections with the crocodile and his predicament to determine their own point of view.

 - They can also practice their fluency by reading and rereading this short text.

 I encourage you to try it out.
-For my free resource that goes with this poem sign up for my free resource library to get this and exclusive resources I offer on my website, or visit my TpT store to download.
+For my free resource that goes with this poem sign up for my free resource library to get this and exclusive resources I offer on my website.

 The Relatable Aloud